-So ask your doctor whether that prescription of antibiotics is really necessary.
+So remember to ask your doctor whether that prescription of antibiotics is really necessary.
 Often a period of rest at home and some vitamin C will help you to recover just as fast, without taking a wrecking ball to your immune system.
 The long term benefits are more than worth it.

 There are some natural alternatives to prescription antibiotics too.
 Oregano oil has shown a lot of promise in trials on animals, and at least one laboratory study has shown it to be as effective as regular antibiotics.